 A new ABAC poll shows Thais are tired of the political fighting from both sides of the fence and are much more worried about the rapidly rising prices in Thailand than they are about the political divide.

-Nobody we know cares about the political situation or even wants to discuss it, as they’re so tired of the Democrats and Pheu Thai and the constant bickering and attacks that go backward and forward.
+Nobody we know cares about the political situation or even wants to discuss it, as they are becoming so tired of the Democrats and Pheu Thai and the constant bickering and attacks that go backward and forward.

 Food prices in Thailand have been steadily rising in the last few months.
 Even buying food on the street at an average food stall has gone up by 5-15 baht per dish.

-Even when you shop at local markets now, prices have increased for vegetables, fruit, pork, chicken and meat, as small business owners have to increase prices to consumers when their costs are also rising.
+Even when you shop at local markets now, prices have risen for vegetables, fruit, pork, chicken and meat, as small business owners have to increase prices to consumers when their costs are also rising.

-Unfortunately, with some of the policies the current government is putting into effect (the increase to 300 baht per day minimum wage, for instance) as well as the rising costs of oil,, prices are not likely to decrease in Thailand.
+Unfortunately, with some of the policies the current government is putting into effect (the increase to 300 baht per day minimum wage, for instance) as well as the rising costs of oil, prices are not likely to decrease in Thailand.